IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 Come back with a warrant
 ```

-The exe given is a ginormous 1 MB file that appears to be vmprotect because of the large .vmp0 section.
-While searching around, I couldn't find anything to disassemble or decompile the vmprotect instructions, so I tried figuring out how it worked on my own.
+The exe given is a ginormous 1 MB file that appears to be VmProtect because of the large .vmp0 section.
+While searching around, I couldn't find anything to disassemble or decompile the VmProtect instructions, so I tried figuring out how it worked on my own.
 I spent a good thirty minutes before I gave up and resorted to debugging, though.

 ## Quick Look at the Code